codethread/learn-you-a-javascript-for-great-good/fundamentals/01-intro/README.md

 var string = 'hello there';
 var string1 = ' we can have            lots of       spaces ';
 var string2 = 'numbers are fine too 123 but do not expect to do any maths in here';
-var string3 = 'symbols like #!*& are all fine to but watch out';
+var string3 = 'symbols like #!*& are all fine too but watch out';
 var string4 = "quotes and single quotes are both valid";
-var string5 = "some prefer double quotes as you'll can use apostrophies more easily";
+var string5 = "some prefer double quotes as you'll see we can use apostrophies more easily";
 var string6 = 'if you don\'t use double quotes you need to \'escape\' apostraphies';
 var string7 = 'and yes, if you want to print a backslash: \\ you need to escape it';
 ```